 - To preserve, promote, and carry forward the richness and magic of the railway mode into the future.

 It was decided in 1989 to make the annual gathering a travelling event.
 Since then the Watford Conference has been organised by most of the participating European countries, by the USA (1994 and 2011) and by Japan (2006), thus responding to a more and more international context of railway architecture and design.

-In 2016 the 51st Watford Conference takes place in Copenhagen/Malmö (Denmark) from October 13th– 16th.
+In 2017 the 52nd Watford Conference takes place in Madrid (Spain) from October 20th– 22th.
 The diverse programme included presentations, debates and interesting tours.
 Please click here for more information about the conference.